mrtztg/k8s-notes/README.md

   - To see what binary files will be run by kubelet after container and its associated namespaces, check the `type` of plugins inside the file in `/etc/cni/net.d`.
 E.g in the following example, flannel will run first then portmap:
   ![CNI binary order](assets/images/92_cni_binary_order.png)
 - If the exam asked you to install a CNI plugin, go to k8s documents > "Installing Addons".
 Then naviage to the plugin page.
 The installation maybe so easy, but have a quick look on the whole page.
 There maybe some gotchas and required configurations.
 For example, for Weaveworks, there is "Things for watch out for", read that accurately.
+- How our custom implemented CNI manages IP allocation to the Pods?
+We can store IPs in a file.
+But CNI comes with 2 builtin plugins to outsource IP allocation to it: `DHCP` and `host-local`.
+We can define it in `etc/cni/net.d/..` file.
+Look for `ipam` section.
+You can set type, subnets and routes.
+Have a look on Weave section below.
+- If we want to know what gateway will be used if a Pod scheduled on a Node:
+  - Find out IP range with looking on `PodCIDR` of Node inspect.
+  - Then connect to Node using SSH if we're not in the Node.
+  - Then run `ip route` and see what's the gateway of that IP range.
+  - Note: There is also an easier way to finou out the gateway.
+Just create a Pod on that Node.
+Then run `kubectl exec {PodName} -- ip route`

 ### CNI Weave
 - One example of CNI implementation is **Weaveworks**.